Makalu Base Camp Trek

 Trekking to Makalu Base Camp requires various permits to guarantee safety and security throughout the trek.
 Some of the essential permits to be obtained for this journey are:

-1. Makalu Barun National Park Entry Permit: To trek the Makalu Base Camp, trekkers must obtain the Makalu Barun National Park Entry Permit.
+To trek to the Makalu Base Camp, trekkers must obtain the Makalu Barun National Park Entry Permit.
 This permit can easily be obtained from Kathmandu through a registered trekking agency, as they can help you arrange the permit on your behalf.
-A National Park Permit is necessary to make your way through the Makalu Barun National Park, a conservation area recognized for its abundant biodiversity, including rare animals such as Red Pandas and Snow leopards.
+A National Park Permit is necessary to make your way through the Makalu Barun National Park, a conservation area recognised for its abundant biodiversity, including rare animals such as Red Pandas and Snow leopards.

 Makalu Barun National Park Entry Permit Fees

-• NRP 100 (approximately USD 1) For Nepalese Nationals
+• NRS 100 (approximately USD 1) For Nepalese Nationals

 Conservation Area Entry Permit Fees